Martin Smith

 In his new book, EMMY award winning documentary filmmaker Martin Smith uses his enforced isolation during the world’s first Covid pandemic to set down some of the childhood and adult experiences which led him to a life making films for television about some of the darkest and most shocking events in British and international life.

 Martin Smith began making documentary films for British and American television in the late 1960s.
 As film editor he worked on Granada TV's 'World in Action', 'Johnny Cash in San Quentin' and 'The Doors Are Open''.
-His first notable succes as a director was 'Red Star' in Sir Jeremy Isaac's acclaimed series 'The World at War'.
+His first notable success as a director was 'Red Star' in Sir Jeremy Isaac's acclaimed series 'The World at War'.
 He made 18 films for Thames Television's series 'This Week', including 'Death in the West' an expose of Philip Morris's Marlboro advertising campaign and a much repeated documentary about Manchester Children's Choir's recording of 'Nymphs and Shepherds'.

 His awards, as a director or producer, include an EMMY for 'Peace is at Hand', one of several films he made for the PBS/ATV series 'Vietnam : A Television History'.
 His BAFTA nominations as a producer/director include, 'Cold War', 'Compańero: Victor Jara of Chile' and 'The Second World War in Colour'.
 His nine-hour series ‘The Struggles for Poland’ received an ‘Outstanding Archival Achievement’ prize from the British Film Institute and has been the subject of two retrospective screenings at London’s Imperial War Museum.
 His work as Exhibition Director at the United States Holocaust Memorial Museum, Washington, D.C. resulted in a Design Award from President William Clinton.